Miss Jenner is the science manager at All Saints and she loves carrying out weird and wonderful experiments!

 We don’t just write about science – we do it!
 Here are some photos of our curious and creative super scientists in action!

-We are introducing science ambassadors this year who will be year 5 and 6 children who love science.
-These children will lead and challenge science across the school, offering support to teachers when needed – particularly with the younger children.
+Last year we introduced science ambassadors, these were children in year 5 and 6 who loved science.
+These children were involved in leading and challenging science across the school, as well as offering support to teachers when it was required – particularly with the younger children.

 How can you support your children in science?